Manvel/blog/pages/ssg/why.md

 - <a href="https://about.gitlab.com/product/pages/" target="_blank">Gitlab pages</a>
 - <a href="https://www.netlify.com/" target="_blank">Netlify</a>

+Those tools also provide you with a free SSL Certificate using
+<a href="https://letsencrypt.org/" target="_blank">Let's Encrypt</a>.
+So nowdays
-Those tools also provide you with a free SSL Certificate using [Let's Encrypt](https://letsencrypt.org/).
-So nowdays there is no reason of having a non encripted website, getting an SSL certificate issued is just a one free checkbox away.
+there is no reason of having a non encripted website, getting an SSL certificate issued is just a one free checkbox away.

 ### Fast